Running up Vless+WS+TLS+CDN server with Singbox core

 }

-To add users, you can change the same user1 and user2 and create a new user with any desired name and in the same json format.
-Each user has his own UUID.
-This way, you don’t need a X-UI or Hiddify panel anymore.
+To add users, you can change user1 and user2 to the same user, or create a new user with any desired name, in the same JSON format.
+Each user has their own UUID.
+This way, you no longer need an X-UI or a Hiddify panel.

 In the server_name field, enter a domain that you registered in Cloudflare.
 My suggestion is to create a subdomain to be more flexible later.
-Connect the subdomain with the A record to the servers IP and turn off the Cloudflare proxy option for now.
-The cloud icon should be black and white.
+Connect the subdomain to the server’s IP via the A record, and turn off the Cloudflare proxy option for now.
+The cloud icon should be black-and-white.

 Everyone agrees that the minimum TLS version should be 1.2 and the maximum should be 1.3.
 However, my opinion is that all should be 1.3.
 If no one can connect, change it to 1.2.